 - Inside the BICC, outside the 3rdfloor Library entrance.
 Note: BICC access requires your ID badge to enter the building now.

 Books may also be returned through Campus Mail (mail code LIB).
-Overdue fines will not be charged for returned books.
-However, you may be charged for the cost of lost books if they are not returned.
+Overdue fines will not be charged for books returned after the due date.
+However, you may receive an e-mail notification that your item is due if someone else requests it.
+In that case, you may be charged for the cost of lost books if they are not returned in a timely manner.

-We understand you may not be able to return items to Marquam Hill in person or via campus mail.
+We understand you may not be able to return items in person or via Campus Mail.
 If that’s the case, please contact the Library at firstname.lastname@example.org or use the Contact the Library form at www.ohsu.edu/library and we will help you find another way to get the items back to us.

-We put out containers of disinfecting wipes as we are able to obtain them.
-We are unable to acquire more through OHSU supply chains, but have obtained some in local stores.
 OHSU’s custodial team is disinfecting this area frequently, but not after every use.
-Please protect yourself while using our 4th floor space: wear a mask, avoid touching your face after touching common surfaces, wash your hands often, and feel free to bring your own disinfecting wipes.
-We continue to seek wipes in local stores, so let us know when the wipe container is empty again and if we have acquired any, we will bring them up.
+Please protect yourself while using our 4th floor space: wear a mask, avoid touching your face after touching common surfaces, wash your hands often, and feel free to bring your own disinfecting wipes or sanitizer.

 Our Historical Collections & Archives staff are available for virtual historical research consultations, and for scanning collection items for digital delivery to researchers (subject to staff availability and current level of access to physical collections).
 Schedule a virtual historical research consultation at https://librarycalendar.ohsu.edu/appointments/langford, use our Contact Form, or email us at email@example.com with your historical collections requests.